-Why not just WYSIWYG?
+Why not just use a WYSIWYG editor?

-I tried to use WYSIWYG editors, but I never found the perfect one for my needs.
-From TinyMCE to Trix Editor, they are all good, but when it comes to rendering, something is always off.
-So, in the end, I need to review the raw text again.
+I’ve tried various WYSIWYG editors, but I never found one that perfectly suited my needs.
+From TinyMCE to the Trix Editor, they are all competent, but the rendering often feels slightly "off."
+In the end, I always find myself needing to review the raw text anyway.

 Meet Marked